Catalin142/Terrain/README.md

 4. **Brute-force tessellation-based rendering**
    Uses hardware tessellation shaders to render terrain without LOD optimizations.
-   Simple but GPU-intensive — useful as a baseline or for prototyping.
+   Simple but GPU-intensive, useful as a baseline or for prototyping.

 Before rendering, the heightmap data must be serialized into a chunked format.
 This step converts a raw heightmap image into a set of LOD-aware terrain chunks.